 What Is A Real Estate Purchase Agreement And Why Is It Important?

 A real estate purchase agreement is a legally binding agreement that governs the purchase and sale of a property.
-Made between a buyer and seller, it defines the terms of the transaction, and the conditions under which a sale will occur.
+Made between a buyer and seller, it defines the terms of the transaction and the conditions under which a sale will occur.

 What Is A Purchase Agreement?

-A real estate purchase agreement spells out the agreed-upon terms under which a buyer and seller agree to engage in a real estate transaction.
-The completion and signing of a purchase agreement effectively places both the buyer and seller (as well as the property in question) “under contract.”
+A real estate purchase agreement spells out the terms under which a buyer and seller agree to engage in a real estate transaction.
+Signing a purchase agreement effectively places both the buyer and seller (as well as the property in question) “under contract.”

 Who Prepares The Purchase Contract?

-Most commonly, the buyer’s real estate agent will write up and prepare the purchase agreement.
-Note that agents (not being practicing attorneys themselves) cannot create their own contracts.
-Rather, for consistency’s sake and the protection of all parties, they typically fill in preexisting documents created by a law firm that specializes in real estate transactions.
+Most often, the buyer’s real estate agent will write up and prepare the purchase agreement for a house.
+Note that agents (not being practicing attorneys themselves) can’t create their own contracts.
+Rather, for consistency’s sake and the protection of all parties, they typically fill in preexisting documents created by a law firm specializing in real estate transactions.